 Focus and Scope

-Amicus Curiae has established itself as a lively and informative vehicle for raising and exploring legal issues.
-This has been achieved because a large number of practitioners, academics, members of the judiciary and others involved with the legal process have made time in their busy lives to contribute.
-Influential and informative articles on many legal issues have appeared in Amicus Curiae.
-A number of authors have debated issues which remain topical and in many cases have assumed even greater signifiacnce with the passage of time.
+Amicus Curiae (‘Friend of the Court’) is intended to serve as a lively and informative publication for raising and exploring important legal issues.
+Many practitioners, academics, members of the judiciary and others involved with the legal process have made time in their busy lives to contribute to the journal.
+Influential and informative articles on many legal issues have appeared in Amicus Curiae and retained significance with the passage of time.
 Two of the greatest strengths of Amicus Curiae are the quality of its contributors and the breadth of coverage.
-The scope, reflecting the international reputation of IALS, includes: UK, European, Foreign, International and Comparative Law.
+The scope, reflecting the prestigious international reputation of the Institute of Advanced Legal Studies, includes: UK, European, Foreign, International and Comparative Law.

 Peer Review Process